alyahyma-personal/alyahyma-personal/README.md

 ## Hi there, my name is Mansour Alyahyay 👋

+Im a neuroscientist postdoc with over 8 years experience in data analysis and visualization.
+I work on analyzing different modualities of neural data and its correlate with animal behavior.

+I also analyze data for FUN!
+Currently I am runninig personal projects with completely different aspects.
+1) I am analyzing NBA games and stats to predict best strategies for different teams in specific mathupus.
+2) Im combining books that I have read with goodread database to find books that i could be interested in yet different from what I typically read, 3) find spatiotemporal patterns in different classical music repositories and investigate what sets different composers apart.

+Feel free to reach me at mansour.etc@gmail.com for any matter, particularly if you're into discussing ideas and like to have arguments ;)

 <!--
 **alyahyma-personal/alyahyma-personal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.